Medical malpractice is the 3rd leading cause of death in the US. What is medical malpractice?

-At Salango Law, we see the damages our clients experience when they put their complete trust in doctors only to find out that those medical caregivers did not provide the care that should have been given.
+At Salango Law, our Charleston malpractice attorneys see the damages our clients experience when they put their complete trust in doctors only to find out that those medical caregivers did not provide the care that should have been given.
 Our Charleston medical malpractice lawyers hold medical professionals accountable when their failures cause patients’ injuries.

-Why You Can Trust Your Medical Malpractice Claim to Salango Law
+Why You Can Trust Your Charleston Medical Malpractice Claim to Salango Law

 How a Charleston Medical Malpractice Attorney Helps You Win

-Making a successful claim for medical malpractice requires strong evidence that the medical provider who treated you did not follow the protocol that is standard in the medical profession for your particular medical issue.
-It requires the testimony of other medical experts to both establish what the standard is and how your medical provider failed to meet it.
+Making a successful claim for medical malpractice requires strong evidence that the medical provider who treated you did not follow the protocol for medical care that is standard in the medical profession for your particular medical issue.
+It requires the testimony of other medical experts, considered expert witnesses, to both establish what the standard is and how your medical provider failed to meet it.

-A medical malpractice attorney knows that most malpractice claims settle before trial and that medical providers tend to be more successful when claims go before a jury.
+Medical malpractice attorneys knows that most malpractice claims settle before trial and that medical providers tend to be more successful when claims go before a jury.
 A Charleston personal injury attorney will know how to evaluate the strength of your case and which experts are necessary to facilitate a settlement that adequately compensates you or whether a trial is your better option for recovery.

 Most Common Medical Malpractice Mistakes